Macabebe: Healthcare

 The town provides medical missions and free medical operations, including fully functional health facilities serves in every barangay.
 There are few hospitals in the town.

 The town's health care needs is provided by the Mayor Domingo B. Flores Memorial District Hospital located in Barangay Batasan.

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the Macabebe East Schools District Office, and Macabebe West Schools District Office.